aikmandean/st/README.md

 This is the last section covering declaring functions in st.

+## Underdocumented
+Library exports `TypeDefinition` for authors creating their own version of `declareProps`, `SymbolDefinition` for creating decorators.

 ## Thank you
-This library is based on a demo written by Tate on June 12th 2022.
+This library is based on a demo written by Tate on June 12th, 2022.
-Josiah helped guide the direction of this release of st.
+Josiah helped feature guide most of this release of st.

-### Underdocumented
-Library exports `TypeDefinition` for authors creating their own version of `declareProps`, `SymbolDefinition` for creating decorators.